Wellington475/mvc-simple/README.md

 #### Usage

-para iniciar o mcv-simple use o comando `composer install`
+to start the MCV-simple use the `composer install` command.

 	composer install